MasterIO02/streamscope/README.md

 - Adding and removing streamers to monitor can be done in real-time

 ## Usage
-streamscope is a standalone application that should run on about any Linux machine, however it requires 2 third-party applications to work correctly:
+streamscope is a standalone application that should run on any recent Linux OS, however it requires 2 third-party applications to work correctly:
 - [streamlink](https://github.com/streamlink/streamlink): used to record the live streams
 - [ffmpeg](https://ffmpeg.org): used to post-process recordings

 Make sure to have them installed and available either in the same directory as streamscope or in the PATH.

-streamscope cannot run on Windows as it depends on Linux built-in commands (the "kill" command).
+streamscope cannot run on Windows as it depends on built-in Linux commands.

 1. Run streamscope once to have it generate a config.json file
 2. Fill or edit settings in that fresh config.json file